CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-getpropertyprops-method.md

 ## <a name="parameters"></a>Paramètres
  `prop`
- [in] Un jeton qui représente la propriété à retourner les métadonnées.
+ [in] A token that represents the property to return metadata for.

  `pClass`
- [out] Pointeur vers le jeton TypeDef qui représente le type qui implémente la propriété.
+ [out] A pointer to the TypeDef token that represents the type that implements the property.

  `szProperty`
- [out] Une mémoire tampon pour contenir le nom de propriété.
+ [out] A buffer to hold the property name.

  `cchProperty`
- [in] La taille en caractères larges de `szProperty`.
+ [in] The size in wide characters of `szProperty`.

  `pchProperty`
- [out] Le nombre de caractères étendus retournés dans `szProperty`.
+ [out] The number of wide characters returned in `szProperty`.

  `pdwPropFlags`
- [out] Pointeur vers les indicateurs d’attribut appliqué à la propriété.
-Cette valeur est un masque de bits à partir de la [CorPropertyAttr](../../../../docs/framework/unmanaged-api/metadata/corpropertyattr-enumeration.md) énumération.
+ [out] A pointer to any attribute flags applied to the property.
+This value is a bitmask from the [CorPropertyAttr](../../../../docs/framework/unmanaged-api/metadata/corpropertyattr-enumeration.md) enumeration.

  `ppvSig`
- [out] Pointeur vers la signature de métadonnées de la propriété.
+ [out] A pointer to the metadata signature of the property.

  `pbSig`
- [out] Le nombre d’octets retournés dans `ppvSig`.
+ [out] The number of bytes returned in `ppvSig`.

  `pdwCPlusTypeFlag`
- [out] Un indicateur qui spécifie le type de la constante qui est la valeur par défaut de la propriété.
-Cette valeur provient de l’énumération CorElementType.
+ [out] A flag specifying the type of the constant that is the default value of the property.
+This value is from the CorElementType enumeration.

  `ppDefaultValue`
- [out] Un pointeur vers les octets qui stockent la valeur par défaut pour cette propriété.
+ [out] A pointer to the bytes that store the default value for this property.

  `pcchDefaultValue`
- [out] La taille en caractères larges de `ppDefaultValue`si `pdwCPlusTypeFlag` a la valeur ELEMENT_TYPE_STRING ; sinon, cette valeur n’est pas pertinente.
-Dans ce cas, la longueur de `ppDefaultValue` est déduit du type spécifié par `pdwCPlusTypeFlag`.
+ [out] The size in wide characters of `ppDefaultValue`, if `pdwCPlusTypeFlag` is ELEMENT_TYPE_STRING; otherwise, this value is not relevant.
+In that case, the length of `ppDefaultValue` is inferred from the type that is specified by `pdwCPlusTypeFlag`.

  `pmdSetter`
- [out] Pointeur vers le jeton MethodDef qui représente la méthode d’accesseur set pour la propriété.
+ [out] A pointer to the MethodDef token that represents the set accessor method for the property.

  `pmdGetter`
- [out] Pointeur vers le jeton MethodDef qui représente la méthode d’accesseur get pour la propriété.
+ [out] A pointer to the MethodDef token that represents the get accessor method for the property.

  `rmdOtherMethod`
- [out] Un tableau de jetons MethodDef représentant des autres méthodes associées à la propriété.
+ [out] An array of MethodDef tokens that represent other methods associated with the property.

  `cMax`
  [in] Taille maximale du tableau `rmdOtherMethod`.
-Si vous ne fournissez pas un tableau suffisamment grand pour contenir toutes les méthodes, ils sont ignorés sans avertissement.
+If you do not provide an array large enough to hold all the methods, they are skipped without warning.

  `pcOtherMethod`
- [out] Le nombre de jetons MethodDef retournés dans `rmdOtherMethod`.
+ [out] The number of MethodDef tokens returned in `rmdOtherMethod`.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Inclus en tant que ressource dans MsCorEE.dll
+ **Library:** Included as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]